ExaScience/elprep/README.md

 ### --intermediate-files-output-type [sam | bam | cram]

 The output type that will be used for the intermediate split files.
-The default output type for intermediate files is .sam.
+The default output type for intermediate files is the file type of the input file, .sam when the input file has no extension (e.g. for /dev/stdin), or in case the input is a directory, it is the same type as the output type of the files in t he input directory.

+### --intermediate-files-output-prefix name

+The output prefix that will be default used for the intermediate split files.
+The default output prefix is the file name of the input file.

 ## Name